 Gibb's Farm: Our full report

+Gibb's Farm is immediately adjacent to the Ngorongoro Conservation Area and shares a mile-long boundary with it.
+See the satellite map of the area to see the clear division between the farming areas here, and the deep, dark green of the conservation area.
 Guided nature walks cross this green line into the primary forest.
-Last time we visited (September 2007), a lovely two-three hour walk took us to a spectacular waterfall and an 'elephant cave', where the elephants of the forest dig for mineral.
-(We were charged US$20 entry for the conservation area).
-The pace is quite gently, but there are steep slopes, and the guide was knowledgeable, friendly and very enthusiastic.
+On a previous visit, we did a lovely two-hour walk up the hillside to a spectacular waterfall and an 'elephant cave', where the elephants of the forest dig for minerals.
+We were charged US$10 entry into the conservation area, plus a little extra to tip the guide.
+The pace is quite gentle, but there are some steeper areas.
+The guide was knowledgeable, friendly and very enthusiastic.

 Food & drink